 • All year 2 pupils are invited to attend two "Transition Days" in the summer term at our designated feeder school, Foxhills Junior School and other local Junior Schools through the school's 'Primary Cluster'.

-• For those pupils who are especially vulnerable at transition the SENCO, Year 2 teachers, Parents and Home Link Workers ensure careful transition is planned and arranged.
+• For those pupils who are especially vulnerable at transition the SENCO, Year 2 teachers and Parents ensure careful transition is planned and arranged.
 By working closely with the junior schools extra activities and visits are set up where necessary.
 Photoboards of new staff and classrooms are made for some pupils.

 • Parents/carers are invited to an ‘Intake Evening’ at the end of the two intake days, to learn about the activities their children have undertaken, to meet key members of the pastoral team and to receive information about the organisation of the school.